jina-ai/jina/docs/chapters/101/README.md

-The look and feel of this Document "Jina 101: First Thing to Learn About Jina" is copyright © Jina AI Limited.
+The look and feel of this document ("Jina 101: First Thing to Learn About Jina") is copyright © Jina AI Limited.
 All rights reserved.
 Customer may not duplicate, copy, or reuse any portion of the visual design elements or concepts without express written permission from Jina AI Limited.